ganeti/ganeti/doc/design-2.0-master-daemon.rst

   unsupported, unrecommended way, and the only alternative would have been to make all the code be written for twisted
-- it has some weaknesses in working with multiple threads, since its base model is designed to replace thread usage by the deffered, so while it can use threads, it's not less flexible in doing so
+- it has some weaknesses in working with multiple threads, since its base model is designed to replace thread usage by using deferred calls, so while it can use threads, it's not less flexible in doing so

-And, since we already have an http server library (for the RAPI), we can just reuse that for inter-node communication.
+And, since we already have an HTTP server library for the RAPI, we can just reuse that for inter-node communication.